Towards cleaner mobility through quick deployment of low-cost retrofit solutions (AeroSolfd)

 Steinbeis Europa Zentrum as a project partner is responsible of the administrative project management, the communication and dissemination activities as well as the exploitation of project results.

-- Funding of the European Commission and the Swiss State Secretariat for Education, Research and Innovation award: 7,2 million EUR
+- Funding: European Commission and the Swiss State Secretariat for Education, Research and Innovation award

 - Participating countries: Bulgaria, Denmark, Germany, Italy, Netherlands, Portugal, Switzerland, Spain